dougkeefe/gc-letters/docs/project-requirements.md

 # GC Letters
 A project to create an npm package that makes it easy for Government of Canada departments to export FIP compliant letters with ease.

+Goal is to develop this project to be published at npmjs.org and to make the source code open source.

 ## Components
 GC Letters provides 3 components for your use in generating FIP Standards compliant letters.